Progeilo425/d/Find-Types.md

 ## Upper Lower

-Upper lower is like literal, but it is case insensitive.
+Upper lower is like literal, but ignores case.

 **Find String:** `Hello`